-A Hepatobiliary and Pancreatic Cancer Program will serve patients with
+Our Hepatobiliary and Pancreatic Cancer Program serves patients with liver

-liver and pancreatic diseases, including disorders of the liver, bile
+and pancreatic diseases, including disorders of the liver, bile ducts,

-ducts, gallbladder and pancreas.
-Surgical procedures for these diseases
+gallbladder and pancreas.
+Surgical procedures for these diseases are usually

-are usually advanced and complicated.
-Special training and skill is required
+advanced and complicated.
+Special training and skill are required to ensure

-to ensure the best possible outcomes for patients.
-This program, once
+the best possible outcomes for patients.
+This program takes a multidisciplinary

-Intraperitoneal Chemotherapy (HIPEC) procedure at Jupiter Medical Center
+Chemotherapy (HIPEC) procedure at Jupiter Medical Center for patients

-for patients with cancer that had spread to various areas in the abdomen.
+with cancer that has spread to various areas in the abdomen.
+Before HIPEC

-Before HIPEC is administered, the surgeon, using standard surgical methods,
+is administered, the surgeon, using standard surgical methods, will remove

-will remove all visible tumors that can be removed throughout the peritoneal
+all visible tumors that can be removed throughout the peritoneal cavity.

-cavity.
 This is known as cytoreductive surgery.
-Following cytoreductive
+Following cytoreductive surgery,

-surgery, while still in the operative setting, the surgeon will administer
+while still in the operative setting, the surgeon will administer the

-the HIPEC treatment.
-Jupiter Medical Center is the first medical center
+HIPEC treatment.
+Jupiter Medical Center is the first medical center on

-on the east coast of Florida, and the only one in Palm Beach County, to
+the east coast of Florida, and the only one in Palm Beach County, to use

 with stage 4 cancers.